jerrykuch/latex.slides.g8/README.md

 # latex.slides.g8

+__TODO:__ Update this README file to reflect what I actually did here...

 Unofficial opinionated [Giter8][g8] template for latex beamer slides, using metropolis style

 **HIGHLY WIP**: don't trust the selection of plugins or the part of the code that have not been properly templatised/parametrised yet.